 Less structured time

 Many students are in class or on campus for eight to ten hours a day during high school.
 In college, full-time students will spend anywhere from twelve to twenty hours a week in class, only taking five to six courses at a time.
 Much of the work in college is done independently outside of class.
 This independent work is often a mix of practice, problem sets, and reading, depending on your major and classes.
 Many students study and work on assignments for around three hours outside of class for each hour that they are inside of class.
-You will get to decide when you work best: the morning, between class, evenings, weekends, but it will require self-discipline and a schedule.
-Many students use their extra time to work, join clubs or attend campus events.
+You will get to decide when you work best: the morning, between classes, evenings, and weekends, but it will require self-discipline and a schedule.
+Many students use their extra time to work, join clubs, or attend campus events.

 Tips: For tips on managing your time in college, check out our Time Management resource.